globaltravelreport/global-travel-report/content/articles/1-direct-flights-to-doha-your-gateway-to-qatar-from-manila-2.md

 ---
-title: |-
-  1. Direct Flights to Doha: Your Gateway to Qatar from Manila 2.
+title: 'Direct Flights to Doha: Your Gateway to Qatar from Manila'
 summary: >-
   Exploring the vibrant culture and breathtaking landscapes of Qatar has just become easier for Aussie adventurers, thanks to Philippine Airlines' direct